Quranic createdness

-In Islamic theology, createdness of the Qurʾān (خلق القرآن, kḫalq al-qurʾān) is the doctrinal position that the Quran was created rather than having always existed (thus being "uncreated").
+In Islamic theology, createdness of the Quran (خلق القرآن) is the doctrinal position that the Quran was created rather than having always existed (thus being "uncreated").

-One of the main areas of debate in aqida (Muslim theology) was the divine attribute of kalam (lit. word, speech) revealing itself through waḥy "revelation".
+One of the main areas of debate in aqida (Muslim theology) was the divine attribute of kalam (lit. word, speech) revealing itself through wahy (revelation).
 Kalam is a counterpart to 'aql (Greek logos, "word", and thus "reason").
-If the ʿaql/logos was part of God's essence or nature, then the Qur'an must therefore not be created.
-On the other hand, the Qur'an is written in Arabic (human speech) in the Arabic script, neither of which is eternal.
+If the aql was part of God's essence or nature, then the Quran must therefore not be created.
+On the other hand, the Quran is written in Arabic (human speech) in the Arabic script, neither of which is eternal.

 The dispute over which position was factual became a significant point of contention in early Islam.
-The rationalist philosophical school known as the Mu'tazilites held that if the Quran is God's word, then logically, God "must have preceded his own speech".
-The Mu'tazilites and the Jahmites negated all the attributes of God, and believed that God could not speak, hence the Quran was not the literal word of God.
+The rationalist philosophical school known as the Mu'tazilites are best known for their belief that the Qur'an is God's "created" word, instead of pre-existing with God himself since eternity.
+The Jahmites negated all the attributes of God, and believed that God could not speak, hence the Quran was not the literal word of God.
 It was instead a metaphor for his will.

-In the Muslim world today, the opposite point of view—that the Quran is uncreated—is the accepted stance among Sunni Muslims.
-Shia Muslims argue for the createdness of the Quran.
+In the Muslim world today, Sunni Muslims argue that the Quran is uncreated while Shia Muslims argue for the createdness of the Quran.